- What is Statistics and Data Science?

-MS Statistics: Data Science (MSDS) Two Year Program
+MS Statistics: Statistics and Data Science (MSDS) Program

 Data science concepts enable students to translate vague questions about complex data into pragmatic analysis steps using statistical thinking.
 We build from basic methods that compare groups and relate measurements, to more complicated models that depend on the way data are gathered.
 In practice, planning and decision making involve choices about how to analyze data and communicate findings.
 These concepts will be grounded at key points with projects that involve real data and/or realistic simulated data.